beau1399/porpus/README.md

 The "coercion" key/value pair is new.
 As a concept, "coercion" refers to the translation of querystring parameters, which are freeform text, into values meeting the more strongly typed needs of a Web application.
 The "coercion" key/value pair seen in the snippet above simply brings in the Reitit coercion library that's included in the Porpus development stack out-of-the-box, and can generally be repeated without any special attention for any route in need of parameter coercion.

 The next key/value pair establishes what this particular route expects parameter-wise.
 First, we are relying on query-based parameters, as denoted by the ":query" keyword; ":body" would be another option here, if we were using a POST request.
 The ":query" keyword is tied to a nested map consisting of a name "n", followed by a validation function (Clojure's "int?" predicate).

+Beyond that, little new remains to explain other than how the handler function's parameter list must be constructed.
+It is a destructuring map that pulls the value attached to keyword ":n" in the ":params" map of the object passed to all requests.
+In other words, given the ":parameters" declaration seen above it, we can expect that the handler function will be passed a map that takes, in part, the form

+     {:params {:n "value of the parameter"}}

+and the declaration above will place the value ("value of the parameter" above, an integer when the route is correctly used) into handler function parameter "n".
+This handler function parameter is inserted into a span in the response body, to achieve the effect seen in the demo.

 ## Porpus Design in Depth